 Own a Casio Prizm?
 Please take five minutes (probably less) to fill my survey on product IDs.
 It’s as easy as looking at the back of your calculator and typing 15 characters.
 No personal information is collected.
 Thank you!

-I developed some add-ins for the Casio Prizm series of graphic calculators (fx-CG10 and fx-CG20).
+I developed some add-ins for the Casio Prizm series of graphic calculators (fx-CG10 and fx-CG20; some add-ins are compatible with the fx-CG50 and Graph 90+E).
 The software is available for download directly from a server of mine, sometimes from Cemetech and sometimes from Casiopeia.

 The Utilities add-in is exactly what its name says: an add-in full of utilities not originally found on the Casio Prizm calculators.
 This includes: